 In addition, drugs for which switching between medications can be complicated have a special section called The Art of Switching, which includes clinical pearls and graphical representations to help guide the switching process.

-At the back of the guide are several indices.
+There is a list of icons used in this Guide following this Introduction and at the back of the Guide are several indices.
 The first is an index by drug name, giving both generic names (uncapitalized) and trade names (capitalized and followed by the generic name in parentheses).
-The second is an index of common uses for the generic drugs included in the guide and is organized by disorder/symptom.
+The second is an index of common uses for the generic drugs included in the Guide and is organized by disorder/symptom.
 Agents that are approved by the FDA for a particular use are shown in bold.
 The third index is organized by drug class and lists all the agents that fall within each particular class.
-In addition to these indices there is a list of abbreviations; FDA definitions for the Pregnancy Categories A, B, C, D, and X; and, finally, an index of the icons used in the guide.
+In addition to these indices there is a list of abbreviations.

-Certain drugs may be for experts only and might include clozapine, thioridazine, pimozide, nefazodone, mesoridazine, and MAO inhibitors, among others.
+Certain drugs may be for experts only, and these might include clozapine, thioridazine, pimozide, nefazodone, and monoamine oxidase (MAO) inhibitors, among others.
 Off-label uses not approved by the FDA and inadequately studied doses or combinations of drugs may also be for the expert only, who can weigh risks and benefits in the presence of sometimes vague and conflicting evidence.
 Pregnant or nursing women, or people with two or more psychiatric illnesses, substance abuse, and/or a concomitant medical illness may be suitable patients for the expert only.
 Controlled substances also require expertise.
 Use your best judgment as to your level of expertise and realize that we are all learning in this rapidly advancing field.
 The practice of medicine is often not so much a science as it is an art.
-It is important to stay within the standards of medical care for the field, and also within your personal comfort zone, while trying to help extremely ill and often difficult patients with medicines that can sometimes transform their lives and relieve their suffering.
+It is important to stay within the standards of medical care for the field, and also within your personal comfort zone, while trying to help extremely ill and often difficult patients with medicines that can relieve their suffering and sometimes transform their lives.